Shares are slightly higher as traders return from vacation - Daily Freeman - ExBulletin

 Trading is expected to be calm, but potentially volatile, this week, as the omicron coronavirus variant continues to spread rapidly in the United States and abroad.
 However, most of the big investors have closed their positions for 2021 and are expected to hold on until next week.

-The S&P is on track to end the year up nearly 27%, a record year for the stock market.

-Last week, the S&P 500 set a new record as fears faded over the potential impact of omicron outbreaks.
+Major indices posted weekly gains last week as fears eased over the potential impact of the omicron outbreaks.
 However, much is still unclear about the variant, which is spreading extremely quickly, leading to a return to pandemic restrictions in some locations.

+Tech companies led the gains.
+Nvidia climbed 3.9%, while Apple and Microsoft each rose 1.9%.

+The price of US crude oil rose 2.7%, continuing to rise this month.
+Energy companies like Devon Energy and Diamondback Energy were among the biggest winners of the S&P 500.

 Hundreds of flights were canceled in the United States over the holiday weekend, with airlines reporting staff issues related to COVID.
 France has reported more than 100,000 new cases in a daily record.

-Airlines shares were lower on the news, with Delta Air Lines, United Airlines and American Airlines all falling more than 2% in early trading.
+Airlines shares were down on the news, with Delta Air Lines and United Airlines falling about 1%.

+Shares of cruise lines also fell.
+Norwegian Cruise Line slipped 2.7% for the biggest decline in the S&P 500.
+Carnival and Royal Caribbean slipped more than 1%.

 Authorities in many countries have doubled their vaccination efforts as omicron outbreaks complicate efforts to avoid further closures while hospitals remain under pressure from delta-variant infections.